lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 20.** Recovery from sickness must be ascribed to the Lord, and gratitude should flow forth because of it.
 But the text describes spiritual and mental sickness.
 Notice,

-1\.The Patient in his extremity.
+1\.
+The Patient in his extremity.

 (a) He is a fool: by nature inclined to evil.